opensafely-core/ethelred/docs/development.md

 Different tasks have different data dependencies.
 These are:

-* a Job Server PostgreSQL database.
-  Refer to [Job Server's][3] developer documentation for setup instructions.
 * an OpenCodelists SQLite database.
   Refer to [OpenCodelists's][5] developer documentation for setup instructions.
 * a fine-grained [Personal Access Token][4] (PAT) with the "Actions (read-only)" permission.